pc-magas/mkdotenv/README.md

 rm -rf /bin/mkdotenv
 ```

-## From debian package

-### Via PPA
+## In Ubuntu & Linux Mint

-Is running ubuntu or Linux mint ytou can use out ppa repository:
+If running ubuntu or Linux mint ytou can use out ppa repository:

 ```
 sudo add-apt-repository ppa:pcmagas/mkdotenv